-Recipe for Lavender Tea is a calming and relaxing herbal tea that has been enjoyed for centuries.
-It is made by steeping fresh or dried lavender buds in hot water.
+Recipe for Lavender Tea is a calming and relaxing herbal tea enjoyed for centuries.
+It’s made by steeping fresh or dried lavender buds in hot water.
 Lavender tea is known for its unique flavor and aroma, as well as its many health benefits.

 Lavender is a fragrant herb that is commonly used in aromatherapy and natural medicine.
 It has been shown to have a calming effect on the mind and body, making it an ideal ingredient for a soothing and relaxing tea.
 Lavender tea is also rich in antioxidants, which help to protect the body against free radical damage and reduce inflammation.
 Additionally, it has been shown to have anti-anxiety and sleep-promoting effects, making it a popular choice for those who struggle with stress and insomnia.